 Just before serving, drizzle the salad with extra virgin olive oil and season to taste with sea salt and freshly ground black pepper.

-Insalata Caprese, in its traditional form, consists of just tomatoes, fresh mozzarella, fresh basil and olive oil.
-However, when a dish is as simple as this one, it is essential that you use the best ingredients.
+My best advice with a dish is as simple as this one, is that it is essential to use the best ingredients.

 - Caprese Bread Tartlets

 - Crispy Baked Parmesan Tomatoes